sawelt/MIM/README.md

 # MIM
 Methods of Information in Medicine

+## DA software
+Our used containers for the station software can be found here: https://hub.docker.com/u/smithpht

 ## Metadata
 See [here](https://github.com/LaurenzNeumann/PHTMetadata) the complete Metadata Schema.
 The Metadata schema provides a Standard to express infromation about different entities in the PHT architecture.